Barteus/aws-lambdas/terraform/README.md

 - supports waiting for resources being created
 - allows creation of resources
 - allows multi-cloud approach and can create other resources (i.e. Kubernetes resources)
-- supports both types of deployment which additional code (Zip/Docker Image)
+- supports both artifact types (Zip/Docker Image)
 - support for multiple environments in form of workspaces

 CONS: